 It’s our educational duty to work as hard and efficiently as we can to bridge the literacy gap for Black boys.

-As an Educator, helping parents and families to understand impact of lexile scores and literacy is a critical to piece to student success.
+This is a critical to piece to student success.
 Reading is fundamental and it’s past due for us to empower and equip parents at all levels to reinforce literacy in the home and community.
 The first step to turning around school improvement to ensure that all stakeholders understand the power of literacy.
-Maria Myers Brown is a fellow Educator in Rockdale County who has shared her view on how we can get parents and families to understand the power of lexile scores, literacy and why their engagement make positive changes in their child’s academic career.

-Q4: In what ways do Lexile scores indicate student growth and achievement?
-A4: Myers – Lexile scores are only one companies perspective on what kinds of books are being read and what scores students are earning when they are asked questions about what they read.
-I do not they are a true indicator of student growth and achievement because as students mature their academic performance changes.
-For example; if a third grader has a 1250 Lexile people will be impressed but what if that same student’s scores do not change through 11th grade?
+For example; if a Black boy in 3rd grade has a 1250 Lexile people will be impressed but what if that same student’s scores do not change through 11th grade?
 1250 each year?
 Would we label the child with a learning impairment?
 No, we are always pushing people into the norms of life based on what other people are doing.
-Lexile is a performance measure and it should be used to establish instructional goals and activities for students.
+Lexile is a performance measure and it should be used to establish instructional goals and activities for Black boys.